celo-org/docs/docs/developer-resources/contractkit/index.md

 ---
 title: Celo ContractKit
+description: Overview of ContractKit, its features, purpose, and resources to help you get started.
 slug: /developer-guide/contractkit
 ---
 import PageRef from '@components/PageRef'

+# ContractKit

+Overview of ContractKit, its features, purpose, and resources to help you get started.

+## What is ContractKit?

 ContractKit is a library to help developers and validators to interact with the celo-blockchain and is well suited to developers looking for an easy way to integrate Celo Smart Contracts within their applications.